 EPID 835 Environmental Public Health

 This course provides students with a foundation for understanding, assessing and mediating environmental exposures.
 Methods for assessing and communicating about exposures, risks and standards in air, water, soil and food are introduced.
 Case studies of managing hazardous exposures are reviewed.
 Environmental health policy implications of global climate, energy use and disaster planning are explored.
 Three term hours.
-Fall.
 Not offered 2022-23.

 PREREQUISITE: EPID 801, EPID 821 or equivalent, or permission of instructor.